joealden/corum-client/docs/2-design.md

 The login form will contain the following:
 - The Corum logo
-- An email address text field
+- An email address field
-- A password text field
+- A password field
 - A login button
 - A message and link directing the user to the `signup` page if they do not already have an account.

+The login button will only be enabled (clickable) if both an email address and a password are supplied.

 If the user successfully logs in, they will be redirected back to the page they were previously on before visiting the login page.
 If the user have an unsuccessful login attempt, then the error returned by the GraphQL API will be displayed to the user.